rcrowther/vala-mode2/README.rst

 ===========
 Do not rely on the code, please assess for yourself.
 Comments are welcome.

-The mode works *only* with spaces.
+Please note: the mode was initially designed for use with spaces.
+Tabbing is in an alpha stage, though tabbed files should display ok.

-(conceptually it can work with tabs, but will this not be implemented unless the author uncovers more information on how to configure EMACS)
+(conceptual note: author needs more information on how to configure EMACS)

 Installation
 ============
 The mode is not in repositories.
-This mode must be run in EMACS v24 (or above).
+It must be run in EMACS v24 (or above).
 If you have been using other vala-modes, it may be a good idea to remove them.

 1. Download the files, or, ::